-The 2 meter repeater is located in NE Newaygo County.
-It transmits on 146.74 with a - offset.
-The BRAARC repeater shares a tower with WDEE and the Independent Repeater Associations own 2 meter repeater.
-The IRA repeater is part of the link system and operates on 145.29 MHz.
+The BRAARC 2 meter repeater is located in NE Newaygo County.
+It transmits on 146.74 with a – offset.
+The BRAARC repeater shares a tower with WDEE and the Independent Repeater Associations (IRA) Big Rapids 2 meter link repeater.
+The IRA operates this linked repeater as part of the IRA link system which operates on 145.29 MHz.

-The repeater uses a DB224 4 bay Dipole Array antenna at 180 feet for receiving and a Hustler G7 antenna at 120 feet for transmitting.
-The system uses a CAT1000 controller and Yeasu DR-1 in FM mode - 20 watts.
+The repeater uses two DB224 4 bay Dipole Array antenna at 150 feet for receiving and 120 feet for transmitting.
+The system uses a CAT1000 controller and Yeasu DR-1 in FM mode: 20 watts.
+The repeater was relocated to a new site December 2018.
+The old site DB224 transmit antenna was located at 180 feet and the Hustler G7 receive antenna was located at 120 feet.
 The former MICOR Transmitter/Receiver was retired in 2016.
-The repeater has auto patch capabilities and additional functions are available in the Repeater Operations guide.
+The repeater auto patch capability was discontinued in 2018.
+Additional repeater function information is available in the Repeater Operations guide.

 The effective range is 30 miles but conditions may allow for longer transmitting distances.